Cities / Kuala Lumpur / International Islamic School Malaysia Kuala Lumpur

 - The school's positioning is clearest for Muslim families wanting a Cambridge pathway with an Arabic and Islamic-studies frame, not for families seeking a fully secular international school.

 - Independent third-party voice is limited.
-Most signal sits on Malaysian school directories.
-Reddit and expat.com produced no hits.
+Most signal comes from parents on Malaysian school directories.
+Searches of expat and parent communities produced no hits.

 Norhijjah Mohd Zin